Deepak5j/Picture-Gallery/README.md

 # Picture-Gallery
+##
-Upload and view picture collections.
+* Upload and view pictures.
+* Uploading and Acessing Images from data base
+* Jsp and Servlets